apiato/documentation/docs/general/contribution-guide.md

 Assuming that the current stable version is `8.0`.
 The repository would have at least the following two branches `master` and `8.0`.

-If your PR contains a major change or a braking change, or new Container than it must be sent to the `master` branch.
+If your PR contains a major change, or a braking change, or a new Container then it must be sent to `master` branch.
-And if your PR fixes a bug in the existing stable release, then it should be sent to the latest release branch `8.0`.
+If your PR fixes a bug in the existing stable release then it should be sent to the latest release branch `8.0`.

-> If you always contribute to Apiato, it's better to use the master branch instead of the latest release branch, to always have the latest features and updates.
-And would be good to merge the latest stable branch into your master from time to time, in case it has some bug fixes.
+> If you always contribute to Apiato, it's better to use the master branch instead of the latest release branch, to always have the latest features and updates and would be good to merge the latest stable branch into your master from time to time, in case it has some bug fixes.

 ## Adding New Features {#adding-new-features}